khuangaf/CHOCOLATE/README.md

 ## The CHOCOLATE Benchmark

 We release the data for the CHOCOLATE benchmark at `data/chocolate.json`.
+CHOCOLATE is also available on [HuggingFace](https://huggingface.co/datasets/khhuang/CHOCOLATE)🤗.

 ### Data Structure